The Elfin Knight

 Music video | ||||

-"Scarborough Fair / Canticle" (audio) on YouTube |
+"Scarborough Fair/Canticle" (audio) on YouTube |

 In London in 1965, Paul Simon learned the song from Martin Carthy,[31][32] who had picked up the song from the songbook by MacColl and Seeger[33] and included it on his eponymous 1965 album.
 Simon & Garfunkel set it in counterpoint with "Canticle", a reworking of the lyrics from Simon's 1963 anti-war song "The Side of a Hill";[34] they used the same tune as Carthy had for the traditional lyrics, while Simon's anti-war lyrics were set to a new melody composed mainly by Art Garfunkel.[33][35]
 "Scarborough Fair/Canticle" appeared as the lead track on the 1966 album Parsley, Sage, Rosemary and Thyme, and was released as a single after it had been featured on the soundtrack to The Graduate in 1968.[33]
 The copyright credited only Simon and Garfunkel as the authors, which upset Carthy, who felt that the "traditional" source should have been credited.[33]
 The rift persisted until Simon invited Carthy to perform the song with him as a duet in a concert at London's Hammersmith Apollo in October 2000.[33][36]
-Simon performed the song with the Muppets when he guest-starred on The Muppet Show (S5E11 - October 18, 1980).
+Simon performed the song with the Muppets when he guest-starred on season 5, episode 11 of The Muppet Show (October 18, 1980).

 Before Simon learned the song, Bob Dylan had borrowed the melody and several lines of lyrics from Carthy's arrangement to create his song "Girl from the North Country",[37] which is featured on The Freewheelin' Bob Dylan (1963), Nashville Skyline (1969) (with Johnny Cash), Real Live (1984) and The 30th Anniversary Concert Celebration (1993).